CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_FROMZXY.md

 **Constraints**

 Tile coordinates `x` and `y` depend on the zoom level `z`.
 For both coordinates, the minimum value is 0, and the maximum value is two to the power of `z`, minus one (`2^z - 1`).

+Note that the `y` coordinate increases from North to South, and the `y` coordinate from West to East.

 **Return type**